 The second commandment is concerned with our proper worship of God.
 The key phrase which forms the crux of this discussion comes from WLC 109, forbidding “the making any representation of God, of all or of any of the three persons, either inwardly in our mind, or outwardly in any kind of image or likeness of any creature whatsoever.”
 The application of this clause, as asserted by Isbell and Hart, is that any image of any person of the Trinity whatsoever in any context is sinful.

 There is also a logical inconsistency within the Standards’ application if this clause is understood as forbidding images of God outside corporate worship.
-The second commandment prohibits the creation of images and worship of them.
-The logic in application by the catechisms is: God establishes how he is to be worshipped, he is not to be worshipped with images, images of God are not allowed in worship, and no other images are allowed in worship either.
+The second commandment prohibits the creation of images and worship of them in general.
+The logic of the catechisms’ application of this is: God establishes how he is to be worshiped, he is not to be worshiped with images, images of God are not allowed in worship, and no other images are allowed in worship either.

-It is undisputed that the catechisms do not forbid images of non-divine beings outside of worship, like videos of dogs or drawings of Superman.
-If they did, the argument would be that the second commandment establishes how God is to be worshipped and forbids the use of any images at all.
-But it doesn’t do that; it establishes how God is to be worshipped and makes clear that does not include the use of images.
-If this clause is understood to be regulating images outside of worship the WLC’s logic then has to be understood as establishing how God is to be worshipped, forbidding images of anything in worship, and forbidding images of God anywhere else.
+No one claims the catechisms forbid images of non-divine beings outside of worship, like videos of dogs or drawings of Superman.
+If they did, the argument would be that the second commandment establishes how God is to be worshiped and forbids the use of any images at all.
+But it doesn’t do that; it establishes how God is to be worshiped and makes clear that does not include the use of images.
+If this clause is understood to be regulating images outside of worship the WLC’s logic then has to be understood as establishing how God is to be worshiped, forbidding images of anything in worship, and forbidding images of God anywhere else.

 But the biblical basis of forbidding images of God outside of worship is the same basis as forbidding the use of any image in worship: the prohibition on making graven images.
 If the catechetical application of this prohibition forbids the use of some images outside of worship, how can the commandment be understood to only prohibit images of God outside worship, rather than images altogether?